 Engaging policymakers around the globe to support dementia research and deliver new treatments.

-- Raising awareness among UK policymakers through our Dementia Hotspots Map, which breaks down the number of people living with dementia in each constituency.
-This tool has been important in communicating with MPs about the impact of the condition in their immediate area, as well as across the UK.
+- Our Dementia Hotspots Map, helps break down the number of people living with dementia in each constituency, allowing MPs to understand the impact of the condition in their local area, as well as across the UK.